maljure/splunk_projects/SSH_Analysis/Analysis.md

 - **It is high-value by definition.** A successful SSH authentication is typically shell access, not a web session.
 The blast radius of one success is larger than for almost any other protocol.
 - **It is encrypted before it is authenticated.** This is the defining constraint of the entire analysis.
 Credentials, commands, and session content are inside the encrypted channel and a network sensor cannot reach them.

-That third property inverts the method.
-The HTTP analysis worked because payloads were readable — injection strings in auth fields, User-Agents naming their own tools, response sizes distinguishing a brute-force from a webshell. **None of that is available here.** What remains is who connected to whom, how often, and when.
-Every finding in this report was derived from those three facts alone.

 ---

 ## Methodology